amyjko/foundations-of-information/chapters/social.md

 * Platform maintainers make design changes that are disruptive to community norms, such as the infamous [2018 Snapchat redesign|https://www.theverge.com/2018/2/21/17037100/snapchat-update-redesign-petition-response] that condensed stories and snapchats into a single "Friends" page.
 * Platform policies evolve to become hostile to a community's values, or a community's values evolve and policies do not.
 For example, many experience harassment on Twitter, struggling to maintain block lists, and therefore leave<jhaver18>.

 These demonstrate that while a community's communication is key, so are the underlying information systems designed and maintained to support them.
+Many researchers are investing new forms of community maintenance, such as online harassment moderation systems that use friends instead of platform maintainers or moderators<mahar18>.

 |Teamwork.jpg|A photograph of a group of people engaging in teamwork.|Teamwork is social, but it's also informational.|[Van Tay Media|https://unsplash.com/photos/Hh-PIe3qIug]|